Antonio Guterres headed the UN's refugee efforts for a decade

 He was a popular candidate throughout Security Council straw polls

-The United Nations Security Council Thursday formally approved the nomination of former Portuguese Prime Minister Antonio Guterres to be the next secretary-general.
+The United Nations General Assembly on Thursday formally approved former Portuguese Prime Minister Antonio Guterres to be the next secretary-general.

 The 193-member assembly approved Guterres by acclamation a week after the Security Council gave its own nod to his nomination.